telerik/kendo-ui-core/docs/controls/editors/combobox/grouping.md

 ### Fixed Group Header

 To customize the group title displayed in the fixed group header positioned on top of the list, you will need to use the [fixedGroupTemplate](http://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#configuration-fixedGroupTemplate) option.
 It shows the group title of the current visible group.
 This means that the value is updated dynamically on the scroll position of the grouped list.
 The parameter passed to the template is the group title value.

-###### Example - define a custom fixed group template
+The example below demonstrates how to define a custom fixed group template.

+###### Example

 ```html
 <div class="demo-section k-header">